-HE-2: La Cumbre Plaza Specific Plan
+HE-2: La Cumbre Plaza Specific PlanPlanning Area

-La Cumbre Plaza is identified as suitable for residential development and the property owners are interested in redeveloping the site.
-A Specific Plan will be prepared for La Cumbre Plaza that facilitates realization of the full residential development potential of the site with consideration of Arroyo Burro Creek, public open space, multi-modal circulation, utilities, topography, and increased height limits.
+La Cumbre Plaza is identified as suitable for substantial residential development during the Housing Element planning period and the property owners are interested in redeveloping the site.
+A Specific Plan or similar planning document will be prepared for La Cumbre Plaza Planning Area that facilitates realization of the full residential development potential of the site.
+This effort will consider effects on with Arroyo Burro Creek, provision of new public open space; r multi-modal circulation improvements; impacts to schools; new affordable housing, and increased height limits, among other things.